Skip to main content

 “Launching our U.S. testing program in California deepens our collaboration with key partners like Microsoft, NVIDIA, and Uber,” Kaity Fisher, Wayve’s vice president of operations and commercial, said in a statement.
 “Their support in cloud computing, silicon, and mobility services will accelerate the creation of a global ecosystem that will bring our AI-driving technology to automotive partners.”

-Of course, Wavye has plenty of company in San Francisco, which has become a hotbed of autonomous driving, where GM-owned Cruise and Google backed Waymo vehicles have roamed freely.
+Of course, Wayve has plenty of company in San Francisco, which has become a hotbed of autonomous driving, where GM-owned Cruise and Google backed Waymo vehicles have roamed freely.
 Elon Musk too has reportedly said that Tesla has been testing a fleet of autonomous robotaxis in the Bay Area over the past few months.

-Photo credit: Wavye
+Photo credit: Wayve

 To limit power outages and make your home more resilient, consider going solar with a battery storage system.
 In order to find a trusted, reliable solar installer near you that offers competitive pricing, check out EnergySage, a free service that makes it easy for you to go solar.
 They have hundreds of pre-vetted solar installers competing for your business, ensuring you get high-quality solutions and save 20-30% compared to going it alone.
 Plus, it’s free to use and you won’t get sales calls until you select an installer and you share your phone number with them.